Orders of commutators and Products of conjugacy classes in finite groups: Abstract

 \section{Abstract}

-Let $G$ be a finite group, let $x\in G$ and let $p$ be a prime.
-We prove that the commutator $[x,g]$ is a $p$-element for every $g\in G$ if and only if $x$ is central modulo $O_p(G),$ where $O_p(G)$ denotes the largest normal $p$-subgroup of $G$.
-This result simultaneously generalizes some variants of both the Baer-Suzuki theorem and Glauberman's $Z_p^*$-theorem.
-Furthermore, we show that if $x\in G$ is a $p$-element and there exists an integer $m\ge 1$ such that for all $g\in G$, either $[x,g]=1$ or the order of $[x,g] $ is $m$ for every $g\in G$, then the subgroup generated by the conjugacy class of $G$ containing $x$ is solvable.
-As an application, we confirm a conjecture of Beltr\'an, Felipe and Melchor, which states that if $K$ is a conjugacy class of $G$ such that the product $K^{-1}K=1\cup D\cup D^{-1}$ for some conjugacy class $D$ of $G$, then the subgroup generated by $K$ is solvable.
+Let $G$ be a finite group, let $x \in G$, and let $p$ be a prime.
+We prove that the commutator $[x,g]$ is a $p$-element for every $g \in G$ if and only if $x$ is central modulo $\mathbf{O}_p(G)$, where $\mathbf{O}_p(G)$ denotes the largest normal $p$-subgroup of $G$.
+This result provides a common generalization of certain variants of both the Baer--Suzuki theorem and Glauberman's $\mathbf{Z}_p^*$-theorem.
+As an application, we show that if $K$ is a conjugacy class of $G$ such that $K^{-1}K = 1 \cup D \cup D^{-1}$ for some conjugacy class $D$ of $G$, then the subgroup generated by $K$ is solvable.